 5. Once you have narrowed down the type of tree you want, visit a nursery, online catalog, or tree farm to look at specific varieties of trees.
 Find the shade trees that meet most, preferably all, of your criteria.

 6. Purchase a tree growing in a tree farm or nursery and 3 to 5 years old, such as red maple trees, for the easiest transplanting.

 Getting the whole family involved in planting and caring for a garden is a fun activity that lets you spend time together.
 Involving your children helps them appreciate where their food comes from, learn how plants are grown, and can encourage them to eat more vegetables because they have had a hand in helping them grow.
 Follow a few tips to get everyone excited about helping out in the garden.

 If you have picky eaters in your home, it might seem impossible to get them to eat their vegetables.
 Most people have at least one food they will eat that can be grown in the garden, whether sunflower seeds, corn, or green beans.
 Take everyone to the store when you shop for garden plants and seeds, and let each person pick out a specific kind that they will care for and eat.
 Point out how kind it is to try each other’s unique foods, and you might even get them to try something new.

 Get everyone their tools

 Each family member should be gardening gloves and even garden tools of his own.
-Young children will like pulling on their special gloves to help out, and a small basket with a hand rake, trowel and spray bottle with vinegar water can help encourage them to use each tool to care for their plants.
-Explain to them how different bugs affect plants, so they know which bugs are bad and which are good for your garden.
+Young children will like pulling on their special gloves to help out, and a small basket with a hand rake, trowel, and spray bottle with vinegar water can help encourage them to use each tool to care for their plants.
+Explain to them how different bugs affect plants, so they know which bugs are bad and good for your garden.
 They may be surprised that spiders are good bugs!